Clean-label and enzyme-only improvers: replacing DATEM, SSL and L-cysteine without losing performance

 For the professional baker, the challenge is clear: DATEM (E472e), SSL (E481) and L-cysteine (E920) exist in improvers because they do specific, difficult jobs.
 Removing them without understanding what replaces them causes bake failures.
 This article explains the replacement strategy in practical terms.

-Full mechanism descriptions of each conventional emulsifier and additive are in the companion articles [A3-emulsifiers-in-bread] and [A3-ascorbic-acid-oxidants-reductants].
+Full mechanism descriptions of each conventional emulsifier and additive are in the companion articles Emulsifiers in bread: DATEM, SSL, CSL, lecithin, mono- and diglycerides — functions, dosages and E-numbers and Oxidants and reductants in dough: ascorbic acid (E300), L-cysteine (E920), glucose oxidase and potassium bromate alternatives.
 This article focuses on the replacement map and the products available from the Domson catalogue.

 What the conventional additives do — a brief recap

-Regulatory compliance flag (human review required): At the upper end of this dosage range (0.5% SSL on flour), the estimated SSL level in finished bread is approximately 3.4–3.5 g/kg (assuming typical 65% hydration and 14% baking loss), which approaches or may exceed the EU maximum of 3 g/kg for E481 in bread (Category 07.1).
-Before specifying SSL dosages at or near 0.5% on flour in any customer-facing formulation guidance, verify the delivered SSL level in the specific finished bread formula and check against the current consolidated Annex II of EU Regulation 1333/2008. [src-EU-1333-2008]
+Regulatory compliance flag: At the upper end of this dosage range (0.5% SSL on flour), the estimated SSL level in finished bread is approximately 3.4–3.5 g/kg (assuming typical 65% hydration and 14% baking loss), which approaches or may exceed the EU maximum of 3 g/kg for E481 in bread (Category 07.1).
+Before specifying SSL dosages at or near 0.5% on flour in any customer-facing formulation guidance, verify the delivered SSL level in the specific finished bread formula and check against the current consolidated Annex II of EU Regulation 1333/2008.

 The enzyme toolkit: what each enzyme replaces